kbacon4357/hello-world/README.md

 # hello-world
  My 1st GitHub repository
 My name is Keith Bacon.
-This is mt 1st attempt at using GITHUB
+This is my 1st attempt at using GITHUB